Rudbeckia laciniata: Cultivation

 The Lady Bird Johnson Wildflower Center notes that "Because it spreads rampantly by underground stems, cut-leaf coneflower is only appropriate for large sites."

 Toxicity

 The plant is somewhat toxic to livestock.
+One report cites circumstantial evidence of poisoning to horses, sheep and pigs.

 Uses

 Traditionally, the young leaves have been gathered from the wild and eaten in the early spring.
 They are greatly favored as a potherb (cooked).
-Though some references state the use of this plant as salad greens (raw), traditional use is as cooked greens.
-This is assumed to be done to remove toxins.
-However, there is little evidence of their presence.
-One report cites circumstantial evidence of poisoning to horses, sheep and pigs.
+Although some references suggest using this plant as salad greens (raw), traditional use is as cooked greens.
+This is assumed to be done to remove toxins, although there is little evidence of their presence.